AronKa-SAG/apiGatewayExamples/README.md

 ## Installation
 ### Docker
 First of all create a docker account and subscribe to [SAG API Gateway](https://hub.docker.com/publishers/softwareag).
-Then install Docker via Company Portal or download it [here](https://docs.docker.com/get-docker).
+Then install Docker via Company Portal or download it [here](https://docs.docker.com/get-docker). <br>**Go to your prefered CLI and type <code>docker login</code> and type in the credentials of the just created docker account.**

 ### Python
 Install Python via Company Portal or download it [here](https://www.python.org/downloads/).